The Gazette has a long and established history, and has been at the heart of British public life for almost 350 years.

 Meanwhile, the Dublin Gazette, the forerunner of the Belfast Gazette, has been in continuous production since 1706; the 1920 partition of Ireland ultimately led to the production of two separate official publications, the Iris Oifigiuil to the south in Eire, and the Belfast Gazette in Northern Ireland.

-From 1889, all three Gazettes were published by Her Majesty's Stationery Office.
+From 1889, all three Gazettes were published by His Majesty's Stationery Office.
 Today, The Gazette is published by TSO, on behalf of The National Archives, following TSO's successful retaining of the contract in 2012.

 The Gazette transformed for the digital era